-Prestressing steels can be placed within ducts using either pull-through or push-through methods.
-Pull-through methods are typically used for special structures such as long span cast-in-place bridges, buildings, and nuclear containment structures.
+Prestressing steels can be placed within ducts using either pull-through or push-through methods.^{4,5} Pull-through methods are typically used for special structures such as long span cast-in-place bridges, buildings, and nuclear containment structures.
 In most cases, the entire strand bundle is pulled through the duct using a winch with a steel cable.
-Push-through methods are more widely used for tendon placements because it is more economic and flexible method for general post-tensioning structures.
-During the tendon installation using either methods, the arrangement of prestressing steels may be subjected to change along the length of structures due to the deviation of the tendon.
-This could create some twisted strands and induce strand interactions which could result in larger friction losses.
+Push-through methods are more widely used for tendon placements because it is more economic and flexible method for general post-tensioning structures.6 During the tendon installation using either methods, the arrangement of prestressing steels may be subjected to change along the length of structures due to the deviation of the tendon.
+This could create some twisted strands and induce strand interactions which could result in larger friction losses.^{7,8}

-An experimental program to investigate the behavior of curved post-tensioned concrete wall assemblies was performed and it was found that the measured friction losses were on the order of 38 to 43 % higher than the expected friction losses calculated on the basis of current code provisions.
-The aforementioned additional factors are typically negligible or are inherently considered in friction coefficients for general post-tensioning members with relatively small angular changes.
+An experimental program to investigate the behavior of curved post-tensioned concrete wall assemblies was performed and it was found that the measured friction losses were on the order of 38 to 43 % higher than the expected friction losses calculated on the basis of current code provisions.9 The aforementioned additional factors are typically negligible or are inherently considered in friction coefficients for general post-tensioning members with relatively small angular changes.
 However, it is likely that such friction factors may contribute significantly to the friction losses of large-angle post-tensioned structures.
-In this paper, the friction losses and the actual curvature coefficients are discussed.
+In this paper, the friction losses and the actual curvature coefficients were evaluated on the basis of measured loads and probable causes of larger curvature coefficients are discussed.